webtides/element-js/docs/README.md

 </modal-element>
 ```

-Any elements that don’t have a slot name will be slotted into the default slot.
+Any elements that don't have a slot name will be slotted into the default slot.

 #### Complex Template structures